-Reference Title Summary Application date of standard Impact on Authority financial report Application date for Authority AASB 9, and Financial AASB 9 replaces AASB 139 Financial Instruments: Recognition and 1 January The Authority 1 July 2018 relevant Instruments Measurement.
-Except for certain trade receivables, an entity 2018 has not yet amending initially measures a financial asset at its fair value plus, in the assessed the standards case of a financial asset not at fair value through profit or loss, impact of the transaction costs.
-Debt instruments are subsequently measured at amendments. fair value through profit or loss (FVTPL), amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
-There is a fair value option (FVO) that allows financial assets on intitial recognition to be designated as FVTPL if that eliminates or significantly reduces an accounting mismatch.
+AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
+Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
+Debt instruments are subsequently measured at fair value through profit or loss (FVTPL), amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
+There is a fair value option (FVO) that allows financial assets on initial recognition to be designated as FVTPL if that eliminates or significantly reduces an accounting mismatch.
 Equity instruments are generally measured at FVTPL.
 However, entities have an irrevocable option on an instrument-by-instrument basis to present changes in the fair value of non-trading instruments in other comprehensive income (OCI) without subsequent reclassification to profit or loss.
 For financial liabilities designated as FVTPL using the FVO, the amount of change in the fair value of such financial liabilities that is attributable to changes in credit risk must be presented in OCI.
-The · remainder of the change in fair value is presented in profit or loss, unless presentation in OCI of the fair value change in respect of the · liability's credit risk would create or enlarge an accounting mismatch in profit or loss.
+The remainder of the change in fair value is presented in profit or loss, unless presentation in OCI of the fair value change in respect of the liability's credit risk would create or enlarge an accounting mismatch in profit or loss.
 All other AASB 139 classification and measurement requirements for financial liabilities have been carried forward into AASB 9, including the embedded derivative separation rules and the criteria for using the FVO.
 The incurred credit loss model in AASB 139 has been replaced with an expected credit loss model in AASB 9.
-The requirements for hedge ı accounting have been amended to more closely align hedge accounting with risk management, establish a more principle- İ based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.
+The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle-based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.